gauntface/web-push-book/src/_content/chapter-04/02-web-push-protocol.md

 ## The Payload Encryption

-The application server requires the Authorization and Crypto-Key headers to work.
-Next let's look at how we can send a payload with a push message.
-In other words, in the Web Push Protocol, what needs to be done to get `event.data` in our service worker.
+Next let's look at how we can send a payload with a push message so that our when our web app receives a push message, it can access the data it receives.

-A common question for anyone who's worked with push services is why does the web push payload need to be encrypted?
+A common question that arises from any who's used other push services is why does the web push payload need to be encrypted?
+With native apps, push messages can send data as plain text.

-Part of the beauty of web push is that because all push services implement the web push protocol, developers don't have to care who the push service is, they just need to make a request in the right format.
+Part of the beauty of web push is that because all push services use the same API (the web push protocol), developers don't have to care who the push service is.
+We can make a request in the right format and expect a push message to be sent.
 The downside of this is that developers could conceivably send messages to a push service that isn't trustworthy.
-By encrypting the payload, the push service can't read the data is sent, only the browser can.
+By encrypting the payload, push service can't read the data thats sent, only the browser can decrypt the information.
 This protects the users data.

 The encryption of the payload is defined in the [Message Encryption spec](https://tools.ietf.org/html/draft-ietf-webpush-encryption).

-Before we look at the specific steps to encrypt our payload for a PushSubscription, we should cover some techniques that'll be used.
+Before we look at the specific steps to encrypt our payload for a PushSubscription, we should cover some techniques that'll be used during the encryption process (Massive H/T to Mat Scales for his excellent article on push encryption).

 ### ECDH and HKDF

-ECDH and HKDF are methods / approaches of taking information and manipulating it in a specific way and they are used throughout the encryption process.
+Both ECDH and HKDF are used throughout the encryption process and offer benefits for the purpose of encrypting information.

 #### ECDH: Elliptic Curve Diffie-Hellman Key Exchange